TimMacy/ReadAloudSpeedster/README.md

 <br>

 ## 📜 Changelog
+- **5.1**: bug fixes, improvements, and adjustments for the latest changes
 - **5.0**: adjustments for GPT-5
 - **4.8.5**: bug fixes and adjustments for the latest changes
 - **4.8.1**: added custom avatar support for Sora